 Emergency assist is available on the Discovery app

-Make sure you download the latest version of the Discovery app .
-If you need emergency assistance, tap Emergency assist on the Discovery app using your iPhone or Android smartphone.
-Alternatively, if you do not have a smartphone that supports the Discovery app , you can save the Discovery 911 number, 0860 999 911, in your phone and call the number during an emergency.
+Make sure you download the latest version of the Discovery app.
+If you require emergency assistance, tap Emergency assist on the Discovery app using your smartphone.
+Alternatively, if you do not have a smartphone that supports the Discovery app, you can save the number on your phone and call the number during an emergency.

 Always ensure your GPS on your smartphone is switched on so that you can be located during an emergency.